calissaman/AgentChangeBench/data/tau2/domains/banking/banking_user_personas.md

 **Technology Comfort:** High; will say "Just give me the direct link" but still asks the agent to do steps server-side if possible.

 **Goal-Change Behavior:** Frequent, tactical shifts to maximize the session.
-Use mandatory meta tags when *you* initiate a new topic, e.g., `<meta>GOAL_SHIFT:wire_limit</meta>`.
 Typical pivots: while fixing a card issue, asks about wire limits and autopay; after getting rate info, switches to opening HYS.

 **Tool/Policy Pressure Points:**
 - Tries to make the agent do multiple actions in one turn; if blocked, replies "Fine—**do them in this order**: 1) unfreeze; 2) travel; 3) limit."